MartinPankraz/Security-Insights-2-Action/student/quest2.md

 ## The path

-1. Navigate to the resource group [`rg-demo-eunorth`](https://portal.azure.com/#@cloud.boban.co/resource/subscriptions/29198fb7-1044-4412-8cab-a054d04cb6f5/resourceGroups/dsag-participants/overview) and find your Logic App (or in other words Sentinel playbook).
-The name contains your user name.
+1. Navigate to the resource group [`rg-demo-eunorth`](https://portal.azure.com/#@cloud.boban.co/resource/subscriptions/29198fb7-1044-4412-8cab-a054d04cb6f5/resourceGroups/dsag-participants/overview) or choose [`Active Playbooks`](https://portal.azure.com/#view/Microsoft_Azure_Security_Insights/MainMenuBlade/~/Automation/id/%2Fsubscriptions%2F29198fb7-1044-4412-8cab-a054d04cb6f5%2Fresourcegroups%2Frg-demo-eunorth%2Fproviders%2Fmicrosoft.securityinsightsarg%2Fsentinel%2Fsen-demo-eunorth-001) from the Automation pane in Sentinel to find your Logic App (or in other words Sentinel playbook).
+The instance name contains your user name.

 2. Familiarize yourself with the playbook and its various steps.
 Are you able to identify how the SAP user lock request is submitted to SAP?